What Are Bonds and Bond Investing?

 What is Current Yield When Price Equals Par?

 For the investor who buys at face value (par), the current yield and coupon rate are the same.
-A $10,000 security, with a coupon rate of 8%, and bought for $10,000, pays $800 annually.
+When buying a $10,000 security for $10,000, with a coupon rate of 8%, the bond provides $800 interest annually.
 The investor's annual return as a percentage of the investment (current yield) is 8%.

 What is Current Yield When Price is Below Par?

 If the investor buys the $10,000, 8% security in the example above at a market price of $8,500, it will still pay $800 per year interest.
 As a result, this makes a current yield of $800 / $8,500, or 9.4% (940 basis points).